tomtomwombat/fastbloom/README.md

 ### Background
 Bloom filters are a space efficient approximate membership set data structure.
 False positives from `contains` are possible, but false negatives are not, i.e. `contains` for all items in the set is guaranteed to return true, while `contains` for all items not in the set probably return false.

 Blocked bloom filters are supported by an underlying bit vector, chunked into 512, 256, 128, or 64 bit "blocks", to track item membership.
-To insert, a number of bits, based on the item's hash, are set in the underlying bit vector.
-To check membership, a number of bits, based on the item's hash, are checked in the underlying bit vector.
+To insert, a number of bits, based on the item's hash, are set in one of the underlying bit vector's block.
+To check membership, a number of bits, based on the item's hash, are checked in one of the underlying bit vector's block.
+[See more on blocked bloom filters](https://web.archive.org/web/20070623102632/http://algo2.iti.uni-karlsruhe.de/singler/publications/cacheefficientbloomfilters-wea2007.pdf).

 Once constructed, neither the bloom filter's underlying memory usage nor number of bits per item change.